 Keeping good records will be critical to your women’s ministry.
 Several online software packages could help you.
 I used QuickBooks by Intuit.
 It was an absolute lifesaver.

 They offer a 30-day free trial as I write this blog post.
 But their simple start program is $25 each month.
-If you’re reading this long after I’ve published, certainly, things could have changed.
+If you’re reading this a long time after I’ve published this, things could have changed.

 Unless it’s absolutely necessary, I would avoid handling money in my women’s ministry.
 Aside from registration fees, I wouldn’t bother with it at all.

 You’re undergoing a process to create a women’s ministry outside the church.
-You have enough to think about, in my humble opinion.
+In my humble opinion, you have enough to think about.
 Get someone reliable to help with money.

-Of course, that’s up to you and if you do use money, make sure you have the proper systems and supports to ensure success.
+Of course, that’s up to you, and if you use money, ensure you have the proper systems and support to ensure success.

 I know I sound like a broken record, but if you are handling money, you want to make sure you manage it responsibly.
 This means you will definitely need a budget for your women’s ministry.